xpire/mdcollab/README.md

 The frontend was served in the same server as the rest of the application with the goal of using relative api links to simplify and decouple this project from where it was hosted.
 However, this was not attainable before the CTF started, so I ultimately used absolute URL paths to the API and codimd server.
 The added benefit, and future improvement, is to host the front end from `github-pages` and have one less deployment here, as the frontend is majorly a static SPA.

+Currently, the front end is served from port `3001`.

 ## Backend: codimd

 This is deployed via `docker-compose`.
 I used an existing open-source application to store the markdown files.
 Documentation can be found at: